 As an ideas incubator, the CPC is fostering research into the field of screen culture and the music industry.
 In an attempt to expand our research endeavour, the CPC has also become home for Latin American and Asian research.

 The CPC publishes an interdisciplinary Open Access journal, established in 1963, focusing on the connections between communication, cultural technologies and politics.

-Our researchers work on projects that focus on contemporary global issues.People
+Our researchers work on projects that focus on local and global issues shaping our society.People

 News and events